Cyprus Tax Residency – Guide for Individuals and Businesses

 While both countries offer favourable tax regimes, Cyprus typically has:

-• A simpler tax structure, making it more appealing for tax planning.
+- A comparatively simpler tax structure, making it more appealing for certain planning and operational models.

 18. Are rental income and capital gains from property taxed in Cyprus?

-• Capital gains tax (CGT) applies only to property sales within Cyprus at 20% on profits.
-Property sales abroad are not taxed.
+- Capital gains tax (CGT) applies only to property sales within Cyprus at 20% on profits.
+Property sales abroad are not taxed in Cyprus.

 19. What are the key documents required for tax residency application?